-An Outstanding Alumni is selected each spring from nominations we receive from the community.
-Each year's award recipient is honored at the Annual Scholarship Awards Ceremony held in May of each year.
+An outstanding alumnus is selected each spring from nominations we receive from the community.
+Each year's award recipient is honored at the annual President's Circle Reception.

 We depend on nominations to learn about RCC graduates who deserve recognition for their work.
-The nomination form is located at the bottom of this page; please consider nominating any person in your life who has graduated from RCC and have gone on to give back to our community.
+The nomination form is located at the bottom of this page; please consider nominating any person in your life who has graduated from RCC and has gone on to give back to the community.
 Nominations for 2019 are open!

 Please contact the RCC Foundation for any questions about this award.
 We look forward to receiving nominations and learning more about the outstanding alumni of RCC!

 - 2015 Casey Shaw

 - 2014 Nadja B. Cech